-Off in the distance I saw something small and furry jump.
+Off in the distance, I saw something small and furry jump.
 What would be jumping on the side of the road in the middle of February?
 I looked closer near what appeared to be a stump.
 There it went again.
 Another little fur ball hopped up into the air.
 A rabbit?
-As I approached I slowed to see what it could be.
+As I approached, I slowed to see what it could be.
 That is when I realized it wasn’t a fur ball jumping.
 It was fur flying.
 There on the side of the cold frozen road stood a huge Golden Eagle.

 He stood atop an old road kill.
 A deer.
 He was ripping and tearing hide away tossing chunks in the air as he got to his meal.
 I was fascinated as I watched and thought of the ripping and tearing that was going on in my own life that day.
-I had to get to my soul and center myself in order to settle myself.
+I had to get to my soul and center myself to settle myself.
 I watched for quite some time as he ate.
 I lost myself in fascination.
 He was beautiful.
 He was gorgeous.
 He was determined.
 He was graceful.
-As I admired him, he didn’t seem to mind me right there at all.
+As I admired him, he didn’t seem to mind me right there.

-Finally he was done.
+Finally, he was done.
 He had gotten to the center and filled his crop.
 He dismounted his feast and began to walk away.
 He stepped away with his wings spread high.
 He displayed his grandiose wings.
 They spanned as far as I am tall and he held them there for me to see how large they were.
 He walked tall and looked like an angel as he showed me his wings.

 Then, with great force and a giant swoop, he took to the air to fly.
 I could hear the force of his wings and the wind they created as he used his strength to gain altitude.
 Then his huge body lifted from the earth.
 He circled above multiple times and flew off into the distance leaving me there alone in the cold.
 I took a deep breath and smiled as I heard “Everything is going to be alright.”

-Can you imagine his surprise when he told me the story of the Eagle that visited him at ceremony and then I showed him the pictures of my Angel?!
+Can you imagine his surprise when he told me the story of the Eagle that visited him at the ceremony and then I showed him the pictures of my Angel?!
 Awesome.